mortigenus/mortigenus.github.io/cv.md

 _Head of iOS department_\\
-In the February of 2018 I took the role of the head of iOS department.
-My main goal in this role is to shape our department to be more like a team than just some engineers working on different projects.
+In February 2018 I took the role of the head of iOS department.
+My main goal in this role is to shape our department to be more like a team and to help people with professional growth.
+Things that I did in this role: introduced a performance review process, organized weekly meetups in the department, established a 1-on-1 meetings practice.

 _Project: Tri Star_\\
 Tri Star Sports and Entertainment Group is a single-source business management firm that provides personal Chief Financial Officer services.